christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 5. PromiseKeeper may check-for/enable/disable scanners on-demand per the needs the "requests" have (store the handles for later `WS.disableScanner` calls).

+> In environments without PromiseKeeper, your mod becomes the orchestrator: register any custom scanners during boot, call `WS.start()` once, then enable/disable scanners as needed.
+Remember that built-ins are already registered; you only need to enable them.

 This keeps the coupling one-way: PK depends on WS, not vice versa.

 ---